 BALI ITINERARY – DAY 1, 2 & 3:

-Canggu, as of late, is the hottest tourist spot in Bali – attracting digital nomads, surfers, skaters, yogis, foodies and just really down-to-earth people from all over the world.
-Canggu is NOT to be missed.
+Canggu, as of late, is the hottest tourist spot in Bali attracting digital nomads, surfers, skaters, yogis, foodies and likeminded people from all over the world.
+Canggu is NOT to be missed on your 2 weeks Bali itinerary.

 Best Bars In Canggu